-Begin Stamping the Miniature Cobblestone Pattern Into the Air Dry Clay
+Begin Stamping the Pattern

 Once you have the top line of cobbles set, do the sides of each fan, then work lines across the fan from side to side matching the side cobble lines to the line across the fan.
-Don't worry if there is the odd gap.
+Don't worry if there is an odd gap.
 Real pavements are not perfectly regular.Continue to 14 of 14 below.

 14 of 14

-Once you have all your fan patterns stamped into your clay you may want to re outline the outer edges of the fans with an embossing tool to accent the shape.
+Once you have all your fan patterns stamped into your clay you may want to re-outline the outer edges of the fans with an embossing tool to accent the shape.

 Check that the clay still meets the established edges of the template, especially against any building walls.